UttekarShreyas007/real-estate-mern/README.md

 To install the Real Estate Website, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the root directory of the project.
+2. Navigate to the `Server` directory of the project.
 3. Run the command `npm install` to install the necessary dependencies.
 4. Run the command `npm start` to start the server.

-5. Navigate to the `client` directory.
+5. Navigate to the `Client` directory.
 6 Run the command `npm install` to install the necessary dependencies.
 7. Run the command `npm start` to start the front-end.